kurodohenroonsen/KiKKo-4.0----Google---The-Gemma-3n-Impact-Challenge/doc/doc02.md

 Kikko's "default mode" is the camera view.
 This is the heart of the experience, the Hive's window to the world.

-*   **Augmented Transparency:** The camera view is subtly enhanced.
-Colors are slightly richer, light is warmer.
-The interface beautifies, it doesn't impose.
+* **Live Specialist Analysis:** The camera view is a constantly active augmented reality layer.
+The Hive's **Specialist Bees** (on-device TFLite models) perpetually analyze the video stream, overlaying their findings directly onto the view.
+As Léa points her phone at a cookie box, the Text Recognition Bee might highlight the ingredients in real-time.
 * **Contextual Overlays:** The Hive communicates visually by superimposing minimalist, translucent graphic elements onto real-world objects.
-    *   **The Quest Honeycomb:** When the Queen needs more information (e.g., a clearer picture of the ingredients list for Léa), a simple, glowing hexagon with a '?' icon appears and "latches" onto the object of interest, issuing a new foraging quest.
+    * **The Identification Tag:** When a Specialist Bee identifies an object with high confidence, a subtle, glowing tag with its name might appear.
-    *   **Guardian's Presence:** Léa's Kikkō Guardian might appear as a small, translucent avatar in the corner of her screen, observing the world with her.
+    * **The Quest Honeycomb:** When the **AI Queen** needs more information (e.g., "I see nuts, but I need a clearer picture of the allergen warning"), a simple, glowing hexagon with a '?' icon appears and "latches" onto the object of interest, issuing a new foraging quest.
-*   **The Touch of Intent:** The user's tap on the screen is a direct command, telling the Hive: "Look closely at this.
-Forge me some honey for my Guardian."
+* **The Touch of Intent:** The user's tap on the screen is a direct command, telling the Hive: "This is what I'm interested in.
+Capture this 'pollen' and let's forge some honey."

 | Introduction | Action | Conclusion |
 | :---: | :---: | :---: |